Covid-19 Embassy FAQs

 6. Travel to Ireland

 A: Given the high circulation of Covid-19, the Irish government are advising against all non-essential travel.
-The Government has introduced stricter measures, including more control and enforcement and higher penalties, asnon-essential international travel is in breach of Ireland’s level 5 rules.
-Persons travelling to and from airports may be asked to provide proof of essential travel.
+The Government has introduced stricter measures, including more control and enforcement and higher penalties, as non-essential international travel is in breach of Ireland’s level 5 rules.

-There is a temporary suspension of visa-free travel for nations of South Africa and countries in South America and the Department of Justice has suspended the acceptance of all new visas/preclearance applications globally, except for those in emergency/priority categories.
-Full information is available on gov.ie
+There is a temporary suspension of visa-free travel for South Africa and South American travellers and the Department of Justice has suspended the acceptance of all new visas/preclearance applications globally, except for those in emergency/priority categories.
+Full information is available on www.gov.ie

-Q: What are the restrictions in place in Ireland?
+Q: What restrictions are in place in Ireland?

+A: 'Resilience and Recovery 2021: The Path Ahead’ is a revised plan for living with COVID-19.
 The plan sets out 5 levels that correspond to the severity of COVID-19 in a location.
+Level 1 is for locations where COVID-19 is the least severe and means that restrictions on the activities of people and businesses are at their lowest level.
+Level 5 is for locations where COVID-19 is most severe and means that restrictions on the activities of people and businesses are at their highest level.
 It is possible for different levels to be in place in different locations in the country.
 You can find out more about how the level in each location is decided.
 We strongly advise that you carefully consult the gov.ie website for the most up-to-date information on the measures currently in place in Ireland.
 Anyone arriving in Ireland is asked to follow public health advice.

 Ireland is currently at Level 5.
 Please see the Government's website for information on the current restrictions.